SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#141]) Holding `▼︎▲︎` down while turning `◀︎▶︎` will shift the waveform of an Audio clip, similar to Instrument clips.

+#### 4.8.2 - Layers
+- ([#2333]) Audio looping now works in layers on one track rather than creating more tracks.
+For looping in rows mode the UI is largely unchanged, however all layers in one track now arm/stop together.
+From grid mode this now creates a much cleaner looping workflow as the loops can be properly launched.
+Entering an audio clip will show any extra layers on the sidebar, the mute pad will mute/unmute the specific layer and the audition pad allows selecting a layer to edit it.

 ### 4.9 Third Party Device Integration

 This is largely on the development side and created the start of a system of modules and hook points for enabling